-Many of his compositions are inspired by ancient music, and he transcribed many works by early composers including Frescobaldi, Monteverdi, Andrea Gabrieli and Giovanni Gabrieli.
-He is known for his Albatross Concerto and a one-act opera based on Melville's Billy Budd.
-He wrote orchestral music, piano music, several other operas and some film scores.
+His many compositions are often inflenced by Renaissance and Baroque music, and he transcribed many works by early composers including Frescobaldi, Monteverdi, Andrea Gabrieli and Giovanni Gabrieli.
+His best known work is the Albatross Concerto for instrumental soloists, narrator and orchestra, which quotes from Melville's Moby-Dick.
+He also wrote a Concerto for orchestra in memory of Guido Cantelli, nine operas (including a one-act opera based on Melville's Billy Budd), and scores for three films.

 Ensemble.
 Beethoven String Quartets - Giuseppe Pennisi attends two concerts marking this year's Beethoven anniversary